 While it may take time to develop proper methods to examine kidney function, the good news is that the process has already begun.
-Physicians and healthcare providers are actively looking for ways to improve the treatment for cerebral palsy patients.
-The recent finding of the link between cerebral palsy and kidney disease has led to this area of research becoming a priority for a number of physicians.
+Physicians and healthcare providers are actively looking for ways to improve the treatment of cerebral palsy patients.
+The recent finding of the link between cerebral palsy and kidney disease has led to this area of research becoming a priority for several physicians.

 Therefore, we can hope that there will be a positive development in the near future, which will help decrease the mortality rate among people with cerebral palsy.